CharlieApell/project_portfolio_5/README.md

 - Niclas Tanskanen's PP5 Snap Tap App, have influenced the development of some features in Foodie.

 - Andy Guttridge's PP5 Tribehub, has provided guidance for certain aspects of Foodie's development.

-I am grateful for the inspiration and resources provided by these sources, which have played a significant role in the successful completion of this project.

 ***